 We recently released our newest NetEqualizer software update, further improving on our existing technology.
 The following fixes have been implemented from the the previous 2.43k version to the latest 3.32a.

-This software update is available without charge for NetEqualizer customers with a current NetEqualizer Software Subscription (NSS).
-For more information on this update, or the NSS, contact us at admin@apconnections.net.
+This software update is available without charge for NetEqualizer customers with a current NetEqualizer Software & Support contract (NSS).
+Click here for details on NSS.
+Click here for NSS pricing.
+For more information on NSS or on the 3.32a/b Software Update, contact Sales at sales@apconnections.net.

 we have a NETEQ where can i download this update